 How to Organize Your Bedroom Closet:

-✔ Group your “keep” items into categories, i.e. sweaters, dress shirts, pants, etc.
+☐ Group your “keep” items into categories: sweaters, dress shirts, pants, etc.

-Getting a handle on toy box clutter will ensure you have a place for everything and make cleanup time go smoother.
+Getting a handle on toy box clutter will ensure you have a place for everything and make cleaning go smoother.

 Tips for Toy Box Organization:

 It’s hard to relax around clutter.
-Get miscellaneous items off of your night stand and you’ll be poised for a restful night’s sleep.
+Get miscellaneous items off your nightstand and you’ll be poised for a restful night’s sleep.

 “I recommend storing a very small number of items in your nightstand.
 Chapstick, book, kindle or iPad, phone charger, ear buds, small tissue package — only what you truly need at your fingertips in the evening.”